mdheller/aerc/README.md

 [aerc status](https://github.com/SirCmpwn/aerc/issues/72)

-## Goals
+## Features

-aerc has, or at least *will have*, several advantages over mutt:

-* Networking in a seperate thread and doesn't lock up the UI
-    * It's easier on the network in general, only fetches the resources it needs
-    * As a result it's much faster than mutt in general
-    * Uses lightweight message passing based on stdatomic.h
+Note: aerc is not done, some of these are planned or in-progress

-* Has a better system for keybindings and better initial keybindings
+* Vim-style keybindings and commands
+* Custom pipelines for email handling (highlighting diffs, rendering HTML, etc)
-* Syntax highlighting for patches and integrated tools for git and mailing lists
+* Integrated tools for patch review, git, mailing lists, etc
-* Uses an external pager to render emails
+* View or compose emails with arbitrary tools in the embedded terminal
 * Integrated address book and tab completion for contacts
-* Supports multiple accounts
+* Support for multiple accounts with different backends
-* Better PGP support, out of the box
+* Out of the box PGP support with Keybase integration
-* Easier to configure

 ## Compiling from Source